 Even before announcing a recall, it is imperative for a manufacturer to gain control over its internal and external communications.
 Inconsistencies can prove lethal before a jury.
-All communications should be centrally controlled, vetted for accuracy, and processed through counsel to preserve attorney-client and work product protections.
+All communications should be centrally controlled, vetted for accuracy and processed through counsel to preserve attorney-client and work product protections.
 But even in the best of circumstances, manufacturers face a daunting task in walking the fine line between saying too much and saying too little.

 Government regulators often demand fulsome disclosures.
-The FDA, for example, wants recall notices to explain "the reason for the recall and the hazard involved."
-But the perils of saying too much are clear; any statement could wind up in front of a jury.
+The FDA, for example, wants recall notices to explain "the reason for the recall and the hazard involved."2 But the perils of saying too much are clear: Any statement could wind up in front of a jury.

+Manufacturers will

-Manufacturers will often have grounds for seeking to exclude recall announcements from evidence.
-Recall notices are often a "subsequent remedial measure," and hence inadmissible to prove negligence, culpability, or the existence of a defect.
-But there is certainly no guarantee that a motion to exclude recall communications will be successful.
+often have grounds for seeking to exclude recall announcements from evidence.
+Recall notices are often a "subsequent remedial measure," and hence inadmissible to prove negligence, culpability or the existence of a defect.3 But there is certainly no guarantee that a motion to exclude recall communications will be successful.
 Although recall notices are likely inadmissible for certain purposes, the same document may be admissible for others, and the immunity may not apply at all if the alleged injury occurred after issuance of the recall notice.4 The subsequent remedial measures rule may also be inapplicable if the recall is compelled by government regulators.
-Furthermore, in some states the rules of evidence expressly make recall notices admissible.
-Other states, either by rule or by caselaw,7 do not exclude evidence of subsequent remedial measures in product liability cases.
-And one state rejects the subsequent remedial measures rule entirely.8
+Furthermore, in some states,